ebi-pf-team/interproscan6/README.md

 Please provide absolute paths.
 You can use the `$projectDir` short cut to represent the path to the root directory of `InterProScan6`.

-2. Download InterPro data files (xref (entries, goterms and pathways)):
+2. Download InterPro data files (xref (entries, goterms and pathways)) in the `data/xref/` directory.

-    mkdir i6data
-    python interproscan6/data_xrefs/get_data_to_i6.py  # for devs

-This stores the InterPro data in the `data_xrefs/` directory.

 If you store these data in an alternative directory, please update the paths under the `xrefs` heading in the Nextflow configuration file (`./nextflow.config`).